Remember the good ol’ days when GKP was awesome?

 Let’s delve deeper into each of these tools.

-Let’s kick off this list with another useful keyword tool (that you may already be familiar with) from Google—Google Trends.
+Let’s kick things off with another useful keyword tool from Google: Google Trends.

 Google Trends visualizes how search trends change over time.